XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Requirements Analysis

 Prior to the study, participants were informed about the nature of the study and its procedure.
-As we did not expect all participants to have prior experience with \ac{AutoML}, we provided a baseline \ac{AutoML} interface based on screenshots of a commercial \ac{AutoML} system excluding easily identifiable features like the company's logo or name.
-We also provided an introduction to \ac{AutoML} from an end-user perspective.
+For the study itself, participants were invited to a roughly 20 minutes long online interview with one of the authors.
+First, demographics of the participants were collected.
+Next, as we did not expect all participants to have prior experience with \ac{AutoML}, we provided a baseline \ac{AutoML} interface based on screenshots of a commercial \ac{AutoML} system excluding easily identifiable features like the company's logo or name.
+The screenshots were presented and explained by one of the authors and covered the complete \ac{AutoML} process from data import, manually selecting relevant features and the target feature, starting the optimization process, waiting for it to finish, and finally inspecting basic performance metrics of the created model.
+We also provided an introduction to \ac{AutoML} from an end-user perspective while presenting the various screenshots.
 The goal was to familiarise participants with the high-level design goals of \ac{AutoML} and to generate a general understanding of how \ac{AutoML} can aid them in their work.
+The session was concluded by the actual card-sorting task using a collaborative website for brainstorming with sticky notes.

 Although participants were given the opportunity to add their own cards, only seven decided to use this option.
 Therefore, we first discuss the results of the pre-defined cards before considering the additional cards in more detail.
-Figure~\ref{fig:results_card_sorting} provides the ranking of the importance of the \(24\) predefined cards grouped by domain experts and data scientists.
-We treat data scientists and \ac{AutoML} researchers as a single group for better readability and because it does not distort the results dramatically.
-As expected, domain experts and data scientists rank information about the final performance of a model, in textual (R17) or visual form (R18), as by far the most important information.
-Providing explanations for a model's behaviour in form of local (R19) or global surrogates (R20) is the second most important kind of information.
-Some information, like the ability to compare different pipelines (R23), are more important to data scientists than domain experts.
+Figure~\ref{fig:results_card_sorting} provides the ranking of the importance of the \(24\) predefined cards grouped by domain experts, \name{AutoML} researchers and data scientists.
+As expected, nearly all participants rank information about the final performance of a model, in textual (R17) or visual form (R18), as by far the most important information.
+Providing explanations for a model's behaviour in form of local (R19) or global surrogates (R20), including the option to compare these values between different models (R22), is the second most important kind of information.
+Some information, like the ability to view the complete \ac{ML} pipeline (R13) or compare different pipelines (R23), are more important to data scientists and \ac{AutoML} researchers than domain experts.
 For the majority of cards, no clear preferences were found regarding the importance of the information we presented.

 The seven additional cards cover three different topics.
 Five participants stated that they would like to modify candidates in-place to assess the impact of hyperparameters and different pipeline structures on the performance.
 Participant P5 expressed their desire to compare the created model with an analytical model, given that such a model already exists.
 P10 wanted to compare data produced by the different stages in an \ac{ML} pipeline to validate that relevant information is still preserved.